JoshDevHub/Chess/README.md

 One component of the UIs on the two big Chess sites -- [chess.com](https://chess.com) and [lichess.org](https://lichess.org) -- is a 'material scoreboard' of sorts.
 In chess, each piece is considered to have a 'value' relative to the other pieces.
 A pawn is worth 1 point of material, a knight or bishop is worth 3, a rook is worth 5, and a queen is worth 9.
 Any time you capture an opponent's piece, you gain that piece's points.
 The UI can track which player is ahead in material and by how much.
 Because of the importance of material, this feedback is useful for analyzing which side is currently winning the match (although of course, it's not the only factor in determining this).
 I think this would be a great feature to add, and it would have a nice side effect of making the following feature easier to incorporate as well.

 #### **Draw By Insufficient Material**
 This is the one endgame state I did not initially implement.
 Draws by insufficient material emerge when neither side has enough pieces to checkmate the opposing King.
-Although the game will eventually end to the fifty-move-rule, certain piece combos are known to give no checkmate chances and the game can just be declared a draw on the spot.
-This is definitely a nice quality of life improvement for users, as they can avoid playing out the useless fifty moves to draw.
+Although the game will eventually end to the fifty-move-rule or repetitions, certain piece combos are known to give no checkmate chances and the game can just be declared a draw on the spot.
+This is definitely a nice quality of life improvement for users, as they can avoid playing out the useless moves to draw.
 It's also just in the rules for most competitions, so it'd be good to feature this.

 #### **Highlighting Last Move**